Lung cancer: Other diseases

 Several other diseases that cause inflammation of the lung increase one's risk of lung cancer.
-This association is strongest for chronic obstructive pulmonary disorder – the risk is highest in those with the most inflammation, and reduced in those whose inflammation is treated with inhaled corticosteroids.
+This association is strongest for chronic obstructive pulmonary disorder (COPD) – the risk is highest in those with the most inflammation, and reduced in those whose inflammation is treated with inhaled corticosteroids.
 Other inflammatory lung and immune system diseases such as alpha-1 antitrypsin deficiency, interstitial fibrosis, scleroderma, Chlamydia pneumoniae infection, tuberculosis, and HIV infection are associated with increased risk of developing lung cancer.
 Epstein–Barr virus is associated with the development of the rare lung cancer lymphoepithelioma-like carcinoma in people from Asia, but not in people from Western nations.
 A role for several other infectious agents – namely human papillomaviruses, BK virus, JC virus, human cytomegalovirus, SV40, measles virus, and Torque teno virus – in lung cancer development has been studied but remains inconclusive as of 2020.

 Genetics

 Particular gene combinations may make some people more susceptible to lung cancer.
 Close family members of those with lung cancer have around twice the risk of developing lung cancer as an average person, even after controlling for occupational exposure and smoking habits.
 Genome-wide association studies have identified many gene variants associated with lung cancer risk, each of which contributes a small risk increase.
 Many of these genes participate in pathways known to be involved in carcinogenesis, namely DNA repair, inflammation, the cell division cycle, cellular stress responses, and chromatin remodeling.
+Certain rare germline genetic variation can significantly increase the risk of developing lung cancer.
 Some rare genetic disorders that increase the risk of various cancers also increase the risk of lung cancer, namely retinoblastoma and Li–Fraumeni syndrome.

+Sex differences

+Biological drivers of sex differences in lung cancer incidence include the influence of sex hormones, tumor cell genetic variations, and differences in immune system function.
+Hormones with known roles in lung cancer biology include estrogen (E2), progesterone (P) and testosterone.
+These biological factors may affect susceptibility to lung cancer and contribute to disparities in disease development, progression, and responses to treatments between males and females.